Adityakadali/product-designer-portfolio/readme.md

 - In this project I learned to combine flex and grid to achive the look we wanted.
 - Learned to use gradients and create interesting backgrounds using them.
-- Learned to use utility classes more effectively.
+- Learned to use CSS utility classes more effectively.

 ## Time taken: